Home » Blog » Reviews »

 - How to take it

-Our List of Best Selling Joint Supplement UK 2020
+Our List of Best Joint Supplements in the UK 2020

-Why Glucosamine with Chondroitin in the Best Joint Supplement?
+Why Glucosamine with Chondroitin in the Best Choice?

 Glucosamine is actually classified as an amino sugar (technically an amino-monosaccharide).
 It’s naturally synthesized in the human body (and in the bodies of vertebrates and marine creatures as well) and is a basic building block of connective tissue, like the cartilage in your knee, for example.
 While we have an ample amount of the stuff when we’re young, we lose some of it as we age, leading to the thinning of cartilage, which frequently progresses to the common condition known as osteoarthritis.